-When Hasbro and Marvel cooperated to launch their comic book series “G.I.
-Joe – A Real American Hero!”in 1982, their marketing strategy was simple.
+For example, when Hasbro and Marvel cooperated to launch their comic book series “G.I.
+Joe – A Real American Hero!” in 1982, they had a simple marketing strategy.

 They wanted to create what Kenner Toy Company’s Star Wars action figures already had: A rich backstory for their action figures.

 Within two months of releasing the first comic book, about 20% of their target audience, boys between the ages of five and twelve, had two or more G.I.
 Joe toys.
-And at that point, the comic book only had two stories.
+At that point, the comic book only had two stories.